coveo/source.coveo.com/_posts/2017-12-01-testing-custom-component.md

 ## Core features testing

-Our component is a button, it would be very useful to validate that it gets activated when the button is clicked:
+Our component is a button, so it would be very useful to validate that it gets activated when the button is clicked:

 ```ts
 describe('when clicking on the button', () => {